 Question: Who can be a California Destination Imagination Appraiser?

 Answer: Any adult over the age of 18 and no longer in high school who orders and is identified by California DI as passing a Level 2 Verified Volunteers Background Check, may be a California Destination Imagination Appraiser.
 Adults may volunteer to be an Appraiser without being affiliated with a team by registering as an Independent Appraiser.
 Team-provided Appraisers will use the Team Number for the team they are associated with when they register.
+The Primary Team Manager for a SVDI team may NOT serve as an Appraiser at the SVDI Regional Tournament.

 Question: How do I Register to be an Appraiser for a California DI Tournament?